LukeBirkett/study-planner/955G5_Applied_Natural_Language_Processing/REVISION.md

 This is a non-trival task because although words seperated by spaced seem easy to identify it because more different when the word is at the start of a sentance, at the end or used near punctuation.

 All componentents need to be identified and seperated because they all hold important context as to what is being said.

-This process of segmentation is known as tokenization
+This process of segmentation is known as tokenization.
 State-of-the-art methods will using classifers to work out difficult as aspects such as weather a `.` is a full stop or part of an acronym.

 Natural Language Toolkit (NLTK) is a common tool for working with text in Python.
 It is originaly from Kiss and Strunk (2006)